2011 royal tour of Canada

-The 2011 Royal Tour of Canada undertaken by Prince William, and Catherine,the then Duke and Duchess of Cambridge, took place between 30 June and 8 July 2011.
+The 2011 Royal Tour of Canada was undertaken by Prince William, and Catherine, the Duke and Duchess of Cambridge, between 30 June and 8 July 2011.
 The tour saw the newlywed couple visit all of Canada's regions.
 It was the first such tour undertaken by the Duke and Duchess since their marriage two months prior, and the first duties the couple carried out as members of the Canadian Royal Family.
 The tour was followed by more than 1,300 accredited media.
 It included the first use of the Duke of Cambridge's royal standard for Canada, the first Canadian citizenship ceremony attended by royalty, Canada Day ceremonies attended by approximately 800,000 people, and many smaller events across the country.

 Background

 The tour fell on the 225th anniversary of the first royal visit to Canada, by the then Prince William (later King William IV), as part of a naval contingent.

 The tour was organised by Kevin S. MacLeod, Canadian Secretary to the Queen, who has organised every royal visit to Canada since 1987.
 Tour organization took only three months instead of the usual 12.
 The couple travelled with a pared-down entourage of seven, including British police that have no jurisdiction in Canada.
 MacLeod let them make the tour much less formal than some previous.
 The inclusion of Prince Edward Island, at the apparent request of Catherine, stands in contrast to previous tours.
 The 1983 tour of Canada by Prince Charles and newly-wed Diana reflected his interests, as well as Canadian priorities, but none of Diana's own interests.

 1,300 journalists were accredited for this tour, including 241 foreign ones.
 The tour included a chartered plane to PEI.
 British news outlet ITN filmed a documentary on the tour.